Planetary habitability: Massive stars

 Some A and B type stars that have protoplanetary disks (especially Herbig Ae/Be stars) may form habitable planets.
-The star’s lifespan is short, but the habitable zone is wide, so maybe the planets become habitable for a short period of time. (about thousands or a million years) For the list of the A and B type stars with protoplanetary disks, see A-type main-sequence star and B-type main-sequence star.
+The star's lifespan is short, but the habitable zone is wide, so it may be the planets become habitable for a short period of time (about thousands or a million years).
+For the list of the A and B type stars with protoplanetary disks, see A-type main-sequence star and B-type main-sequence star.

 Recent research suggests that very large stars, greater than ~100 solar masses, could have planetary systems consisting of hundreds of Mercury-sized planets within the habitable zone.
 Such systems could also contain brown dwarfs and low-mass stars (~0.1–0.3 solar masses).
 However the very short lifespans of stars of more than a few solar masses would scarcely allow time for a planet to cool, let alone the time needed for a stable biosphere to develop.
 Massive stars are thus eliminated as possible abodes for life.

 However, a massive-star system could be a progenitor of life in another way – the supernova explosion of the massive star in the central part of the system.
 This supernova will disperse heavier elements throughout its vicinity, created during the phase when the massive star has moved off of the main sequence, and the systems of the potential low-mass stars (which are still on the main sequence) within the former massive-star system may be enriched with the relatively large supply of the heavy elements so close to a supernova explosion.
 However, this states nothing about what types of planets would form as a result of the supernova material, or what their habitability potential would be.